mansueto-institute/urban-isolines/README.md

     - To generate population data using the isolines you will need [County](https://www2.census.gov/geo/tiger/TIGER2018/COUNTY/) and [Block Group](https://www2.census.gov/geo/tiger/TIGER2018/BG/) shapefiles.
 (There are many blockgroup folders, downloads ones for the states that you need.
     - [Urban Areas](https://www2.census.gov/geo/tiger/TIGER2018/UAC/) will allow us to match our isolines to cbsa defined urban areas
 - For population data you will need to install the [Census](https://pypi.org/project/census/) python library and get a Census API Key.
 Instructions for getting a key are on the Census link.
 - [Google API](https://developers.google.com/maps/documentation/geocoding/start) to get centroid coordinates from city names.
-You will need an API Key available at the location.
+You will need an API Key available at the link.
 - [World Pop Population Raster Data](https://www.worldpop.org/project/categories?id=3) to get global population raster data